Skip to content

 New Zealand, South Africa and Australia would contest the first Tri-Nations in 1996 and it wasn’t until 2012 that the competition was expanded when Argentina joined.

-New Zealand are the record winners of the Rugby Championship with ten titles, while South Africa have two successes and Australia have one.
+New Zealand are the record winners of the Rugby Championship with ten titles, while South Africa have three successes and Australia have one.

 Related Articles